-This research is supported by the National Science Foundation and a grant from the Institute for Monetary and Economic Studies of the Bank of Japan.
+^{}This research is supported by the National Science Foundation and a grant from the Institute for Monetary and Economic Studies of the Bank of Japan.
 The evaluations and opinions contained herein are those of the author only and should not be taken to represent the view of any other member of the Boskin Commission.
 Portions of the summary of the Boskin Commission findings and its reactions to its critics are adapted from Boskin et al. (1998).

-I. Introduction
+Introduction

-More than four years have now elapsed since the formation of the Boskin Commission, more formally the "Advisory Commission to Study the Consumer Price Index," appointed by the Senate Finance Committee in June 1995.
-Almost three years have elapsed since the Boskin Commission's final report (Boskin et al. [1996]) was issued on December 4, 1996.
-By now, the commission's conclusion that the U.S. Consumer Price Index (CPI) overstated inflation by 1.1 percentage points per year in 1995-96 has become familiar both within the United States and in the measurement community of other countries.
-Since the report was issued, the U.S. Bureau of Labor Statistics (BLS) has moved rapidly to implement some of the most important of the commission's recommendations, so that the upward bias in the CPI is substantially less today than in 1996.
+More than four years have now elapsed since the formation of the Boskin Commission, more formally the "Advisory Commission to Study the Consumer Price Index," appointed by the Senate Finance Committee in June, 1995.
+Almost three years have elapsed since the Boskin Commission's final report (Boskin et al, 1996) was issued on December 4, 1996.
+By now the Commission's conclusion that the U. S. Consumer Price Index (CPI) overstated inflation by 1.1 percent per year in 1995-96 has become familiar both within the United States and in the measurement community of other countries.
+Since the report was issued, the Bureau of Labor Statistics (BLS) has moved rapidly to implement some of the most important of the Commission's recommendations, so that the upward bias in the CPI is substantially less today than in 1996.

-The enormous amount of journalistic attention given to the commission's findings reflects the central role of CPI measurement in almost every major economic issue.
-A bias in the growth rate of the CPI contaminates official estimates of growth in output and productivity, median income, and real wages; it alters the growth rates of government tax revenues and spending programs that are indexed to inflation; it has major consequences for the time path of the government budget deficit and national debt; it produces misleading estimates of inflation for monetary policy makers for whom the inflation rate is a critical target; it distorts estimates of poverty rates; and it clouds comparisons of the comparative economic performance of nations.
+The enormous amount of journalistic attention given to the Commission's findings reflects the central role of CPI measurement in almost every major economic issue.
+A bias in the growth rate of the CPI contaminates official estimates of growth in output and productivity, median income, and real wages; it alters the growth rates of government tax revenues and spending programs that are indexed to inflation; it has major consequences for the time path of the government budget deficit and national debt; it produces misleading estimates of inflation for monetary policymakers for whom the inflation rate is a critical target; it distorts estimates of poverty rates; and it clouds comparisons of the comparative economic performance of nations.

-A sharp distinction must be drawn between the technical and scientific issues that led the commission to its bias estimate of 1.1 percentage points, and the political and redistributional implications of that conclusion.
-The commission's report contained not only the technical background for its overall bias estimate but also its estimates of the vast amount by which that bias had increased the federal budget deficit looking back into the past and would increase the deficit looking forward into the future.
-The suggestion that the bias had caused excessive growth in Social Security and other benefits evoked a sharp political reaction, as the American Association of Retired Persons (AARP) sent its lobbyists to pressure those senators and representatives who had initially been sympathetic to reducing the budget deficit by adjusting the indexation formula by some fraction of the commission's bias estimate, the so-called "CPI minus X" approach to indexation.
-Perhaps most decisive in derailing the movement for indexation adjustment was the miraculous disappearance of the deficit itself during the first year following the release of the commission's report, thus eliminating any sense of urgency about changing the indexation formula.2
+A sharp distinction must be drawn between the technical and scientific issues which led the Commission to its bias estimate of 1.1 percent, and the political and redistributional implications of that conclusion.
+The Commission report contained not only the technical background for its overall bias estimate but also its estimates of the vast amount by which that bias had increased the Federal budget deficit looking back into the past and would increase the deficit looking forward into the future.1 The suggestion that the bias had caused excessive growth in Social Security and other benefits evoked a sharp and damning political reaction, as the AARP (American Association of Retired Persons) sent its lobbyists scurrying through the corridors of Congress to throw cold water on those senators and representatives who had initially been sympathetic to reducing the budget deficit by adjusting the indexation formula by some fraction of the Commission's bias estimate, the so-called "CPI minus X" approach to indexation.
+Perhaps most decisive in derailing the movement for indexation adjustment was the miraculous disappearance of the deficit itself during the first year following the release of the Commission's report, thus eliminating any sense of urgency about changing the indexation formula.2

-1. The commission calculated that the 1.1 percentage point bias would contribute US\$1.07 trillion to the U.S. national debt over the period 1997-2008 as compared to an alternative scenario in which Social Security and other programs were indexed by a formula which subtracted the bias from the published CPI.
+^{1.} The Commission calculated that the 1.1 percentage point bias would contribute \$1.07 trillion to the U. S. national debt over the period 1997-2008 as compared to an alternative scenario in which Social Security and other programs were indexed by a formula which subtracted the bias from the published CPI.